Worth the Drive: Deacon Dave's Awesome Christmas Lights in Livermore - 510 Families

 Worth the Drive: Deacon Dave’s Awesome Christmas Lights in Livermore

-About 45 minutes from Oakland, the spectacular lights with patriotism and whimsy make the annual holiday lights at Deacon Dave’s totally worth the drive for tri-valley and East Bay families.
-The epic display takes over a single property, but you’ll feel transported to a magical Christmas wonderland.
-This year, the theme is “America Celebrates Our Heroes.”
+About 45 minutes from Oakland, the spectacular decor of this house make the annual holiday lights at Deacon Dave’s totally worth the drive for East Bay families.
+The epic display takes over a single property, and you’ll feel transported to a magical Christmas wonderland.

 Deacon Dave's Christmas lights in Livermore